New or Substantially Renovated Residential Rental Property

 Only one rebate claim can be made for the same residential complex.
 If you are a co-owner of the complex, your rebate claim must be based on your percentage of ownership.

 Under the GST system, the rebate cannot exceed $6,300.
-The rebate decreases progressively if the purchase price or the fair market value (This link will open a new window) (FMV) of the new or substantially renovated qualifying residential unit in the housing complex is greater than $350,000.
-The rebate amount is zero if the purchase price or FMV is $450,000 or more.
+The rebate decreases progressively if the purchase price or the fair market value (This link will open a new window) (FMV) of the new or substantially renovated qualifying residential unit in the residential complex is greater than $350,000.
+The rebate is zero if the purchase price or FMV is $450,000 or more.